Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ## Datastore Cache section

-In order to avoid unnecessary communication with the datastore, Kong caches entities (such as APIs, Consumers, Credentials...) for a configurable period of time.
+In order to avoid unnecessary communication with the datastore, Kong caches entities (such as APIs, consumers, credentials...) for a configurable period of time.
 It also handles invalidations if such an entity is updated.

 This section allows for configuring the behavior of Kong regarding the caching